Classic Sports Journal

 What's CSJ All About?

 While paging through my dad’s leather-bound Pictorial History of American Sports (H.A.
 Schneider; copywrite 1952), I came across a drawing of Babe Ruth (allegedly) pointing toward Wrigley Field’s center field (1932 World Series).
 Well, the story has it that he was telling the Chicago Cubs the location of where his home run was going to land.
-Moments later, he homered in that direction and his Called Shot made this history book.
+Moments later, he homered in that direction, and his Called Shot made this history book.
 Okay, who won (Yanks swept 4 games)?
 The Cubs were in the World Series?
 Yes, and they were quite good then.

 So, let’s bring you up to speed!
 Let each season of each sport tell a story.
-Like dad’s book, something might catch your eye.
-It might be a particular season, or game, or when you find and follow a childhood hero.
+Like my dad’s book, something might catch your eye.
+It might be a particular season, a game, or when you find and follow a childhood hero.
 They didn’t disappoint you then – and they won’t disappoint you now either.

 Note: CSJ's menu lists over 30 e-books.
 Where to start?
 How's this: scroll down and choose a Journal Note or two (or 3 or 4!).
 They are free...and each will give you a foretaste of the changes each sport endured.